The Flying Monster: Production

-The Flying Monster utilizes extensive stock footage of monsters from four Tsuburaya Productions TV series: Ultraman (Pestar), Return of Ultraman (Seagorath, Seamons, Bemstar, and Terochilus), Ultraman Ace (Verokron) and Fireman (Dorigon), as well as the 1971 Taiwanese film The Founding of Ming Dynasty (two unnamed dragons).
+The Flying Monster utilizes extensive stock footage of the kaijus from four of Tsuburaya Productions TV series, which includes the following: Ultraman (Pestar), Return of Ultraman (Seagorath, Seamons, Bemstar, and Terochilus), Ultraman Ace (Verokron) and Fireman (Dorigon), as well as the 1971 Taiwanese film The Founding of Ming Dynasty (Two Unnamed Dragons).

 Release

 The Flying Monster was released in South Korea on January 12, 1985.
-The film was never released in the United States until SRS Cinema released the film on VHS and Blu-ray on January 21, 2021 as War of the God Monsters.
+The film was never released in the United States until SRS Cinema released the film on VHS and Blu-ray on January 21, 2021, as War of the God Monsters.